-The School of Nursing at the University of North Carolina offers a traditional nursing degree program that is designed to provide students with the necessary knowledge, skills, and understanding needed to function effectively in any area of the nursing profession.
-The curriculum that leads to a Bachelor of Science in Nursing degree can be obtained in two ways.
+The School of Nursing at the University of North Carolina offers a traditional nursing degree program designed to provide students with the necessary knowledge, skills, and understanding needed to function effectively in any area of the nursing profession.
+The curriculum leading to a Bachelor of Science in Nursing degree can be obtained in two ways.

-The first option is a traditional four-year BSN course which has two years of upper division courses and another two years of lower division courses.
-The second option is an accelerated second-degree program which is offered to students having an ADN or an associate degree.
+The first option is the traditional four-year BSN course which has two years of upper division courses and another two years of lower division courses.
+The second option is an accelerated second-degree program offered to students with an ADN or an Associate degree.
 Students who want to study at the University of North Carolina have to take note that the admission process is competitive.
-Applicants have to have a cumulative GPA of at least 2.8, and it is not an assurance for first-year students to secure an admission as a junior.
+Applicants must have a cumulative GPA of at least 2.8, although it is not assured that first-year students will secure admission as juniors.
 The admissions committee of the University will critically evaluate every applicant based on his/her academic performance, community service history, descriptive essays, as well as special skills and abilities that give him/her a potential in providing excellent nursing services.

-The baccalaureate program in nursing prepares the graduates to use critical thinking and caring in using a systematic approach to evaluating human responses to potential health problems and understanding various health issues.
-It also helps the graduates to provide and manage competent care while employing interpersonal processes as well as therapeutic communication skills.
+The Baccalaureate program in nursing prepares graduates to use critical thinking and caring in using a systematic approach to evaluating human responses to potential health problems and understanding various health issues.
+It helps graduates provide and manage competent care while employing interpersonal processes as well as therapeutic communication skills.
 Nursing courses are obtained at the upper division level.
-The classes will build a strong foundation in humanities and sciences, to develop knowledge and skills required to practice nursing in contemporary society.
-Clinical experience will also take place in various settings, which provides numerous opportunities for students to enhance empathetic care, technical skills, critical thinking, clinical judgment, interdisciplinary collaboration and management of care.
+The classes build a strong foundation in humanities and sciences to develop the knowledge and skills required to practice nursing in contemporary society.
+Clinical experiences will take place in various settings, providing numerous opportunities for students to enhance their empathetic care, technical skills, critical thinking, clinical judgment, and the interdisciplinary collaboration and management of care.

-Studying at the University of North Carolina allows the students to gain a meaningful experience from their BSN degree.
-The university has supportive faculty and staff who will guide the students in meeting their educational goals.
-The cost of the program starts from $8,374 for in-state students and $33,634 for out-of-state students.
+Studying at the University of North Carolina allows students to gain a meaningful experience from their BSN degree.
+The university has supportive faculty and staff who will guide students in meeting their educational goals.
+The cost of the program starts from $8,374 for in-state students and $33,634 for out-of-state candidates.
 This does not include other costs like uniforms, books, and supplies.
 Financial assistance can be obtained to lessen the cost of the program.
-Students have to meet the requirements of the scholarship program to be considered for the financial assistance.
+Students have to meet the requirements of the scholarship program to be considered for financial aid.

 City University of New York